Pretérito Imperfecto de Subjuntivo - Spanish RPG Grammar

 Master the Past Subjunctive - The Key to Hypothetical Worlds!

 Your Quest Continues: Welcome back, adventurer!
 You've conquered the Presente de Subjuntivo, and now it's time to master its past counterpart: the Pretérito Imperfecto de Subjuntivo.
-This is the tense that unlocks hypothetical situations, contrary-to-fact statements, and the famous "Si yo fuera rico..."
+This is the tense that unlocks hypothetical situations, contrary to fact statements, and the famous "Si yo fuera/fuese rico..."
 (If I were rich...) constructions.
 This tense takes your Spanish from intermediate to advanced!
 The best part?
-If you've mastered the Preterite Indicative, you already know the stems!
+You already know how to form it from the Pretérito Perfecto Simple!

 Remember when we talked about English having a subjunctive mood?
 Well, the Imperfect Subjunctive is exactly what you use when you say "If I were..." instead of "If I was..." in English!
 Look at these examples: